drransom/ChangeMachine/README.md

 dirty approach of directly editing `Element.innerHTML` to move elements on and off the page.

+The API for the core function, `ChangeMachine#calculateChange`, is not tied to any particular object and is UI-agnostic.

 I did not use any third-party libraries.

 Elements of the Problem